B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 She’d made a serious mistake in inviting him up here, and she didn’t know how to get rid of him.

-We’ve found a new home here, and the family is overjoyed to be able to give something back to England.
+We’ve found a new home here, and the family is overjoyed to be able to give back to England.

-But it’s worth it because you get given back so much more.
+It’s worth it because you get given back so much more.

 His voice was almost rough with the beat of his blood, his hunger, the rushing need he refused to give in.